Sylvester-agbo/terraform-ansible-series/terraform/06 - Meta Arguments/README.md

 ## Meta-Arguments
 (https://www.terraform.io/docs/language/meta-arguments/)
-- Meta-Arguments change a resource type's behavior (Example: count, for_each)
+- Meta-Arguments change or alter the behaviour of a resource (Example: count, for_each, depends_on, lifecycle)

 **depends_on**
 - The depends_on meta-argument, if present, must be a list of references to other resources or child modules in the same calling module.
 Arbitrary expressions are not allowed in the depends_on argument value, because its value must be known before Terraform knows resource relationships and thus before it can safely evaluate expressions.